Communications management: The communication process

 The feedback occurs when a receiver decoded the transmitted messaged (converts the message), then encoded a message and sends it back to the source.
-This also shows an interactive communication process (lumenlearning.com) where the receiver can send feedback to the sender to indicate that the message has been delivered and how it has been interpreted.
+This also shows an interactive communication process where the receiver can send feedback to the sender to indicate that the message has been delivered and how it has been interpreted.
 Interactive communication means that there is a back-and-forth exchange of message and that can assure the source that the message has been received and interpreted correctly.

 In project management, managers should always consider and understand that in a communication process, there are always elements that are continually changing, dynamic, and interacting (Ongkiko and Flor, 2006).
 Further, the events and relationships among the elements are seen as being: on-going, cyclic, ever-changing, no beginning and no end, interdependent, and interrelated.

 In an organization, an effective manager should communicate well and competently with his or her subordinates.
-It is essential for managers and leaders to ably express their opinions and issue instructions clearly with their members to understand what exactly is expected from them (Lumenlearning.com).
+It is essential for managers and leaders to ably express their opinions and issue instructions clearly with their members to understand what exactly is expected from them.
 Effective communication in an organization can be a basis for sound decision-making and planning, facilitates smooth and efficient work and coordination in the organization, increases managerial capacity, can be a useful tool for public relations (image building), increases productivity, and others.

 It may seem simple, but the communication process is more than just a process wherein a person sends a message and others receive it.
 In the communication process, the message must be sent and received correctly and accurately.
 From the sender who encodes the message, he/she will send the message through a channel.
 The Receiver now decodes the message and after which, he/she will give a feedback back to the sender of the message.
 The feedback indicates how the message has been interpreted by the receiver.
 It may or it may not be the same with how the sender encodes the message.